lfurtkevicova/gislab-my-notes/docs/general/start.rst

 To distinguish between different kinds of information we use some typographical and stylistic features, see chapter
 :ref:`Conventions used in this documentation <conventions>`.
-In case you feel sufficiently familiar with all the introductory parts just skip them and go straight away to :ref:`GIS.lab Installation <gislab-installation>` of GIS.lab Desktop form.
-Section
+In case you feel sufficiently familiar with all the introductory parts, just skip them and go straight away to :ref:`GIS.lab Installation <gislab-installation>`.
-:ref:`Client Desktop layout <layout>` relates to GIS.lab client environment with GIS and no GIS applications.
+Section :ref:`Client Desktop layout <layout>` relates to GIS.lab client environment with GIS and no GIS applications.
 To get to know about QGIS projects publishing on web, see :ref:`GIS.lab Web <gislab-web>` part.
-Chapters dedicated to providing practical skills with GIS.lab technology are :ref:`GIS.lab un practice <practice>` and :ref:`GIS.lab workshop <workshop>`.
+Chapters dedicated to provide practical skills with GIS.lab technology are :ref:`GIS.lab in practice <practice>` and :ref:`GIS.lab workshop <workshop>`.

 .. _gislab-desktop-start: